 Have you ever looked at a straight line on a graph and wondered, "How steep is that?" or needed to understand the rate at which something is increasing or decreasing?
 The concept of slope is essential for answering these questions.
-Slope helps us quantify the steepness and direction of a line, which is useful in many fields, from construction to economics.
+That's why slope helps us quantify the steepness and direction of a line, which is useful in many fields, from construction to economics.
 But what happens when the equation of a line isn't in the familiar slope-intercept form, but rather in standard form?
 Finding the slope might seem tricky at first, but with the right steps, it becomes a straightforward process.

 Main Subheading: Understanding Standard Form